Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: The -vector in the strict case

-Note that the multinomial coefficient is the number of faces in the generic case, where $X_\metric$ is the empty intersection.
+Note that the multinomial coefficient is the number of faces in the generic case, where $\metric$ does not lie on any hyperplane.

 \begin{proof} Let $\rho$ be a strict metric.
-By \Cref{strict_nopaths}, admissible graphs on $2$ edges are of one of the two types depicted in \Cref{figure-ab1b2}.
+By \Cref{strict_nopaths}, admissible graphs on two edges are of one of the two types depicted in \Cref{figure-ab1b2}.

 Each of the $\frac{(n+1)!}{(n-1)!}$ graphs of type (b) is always trivially admissible.
-Let us count the admissible graphs of type (a): for every choice of an ordered $4$-tuple $x_1,y_1,x_2,y_2$ consider the quantities
+Let us count the admissible graphs of type (a): for every choice of an ordered $4$-tuple $(x_1,y_1,x_2,y_2)$ consider the quantities

-There are three cases: either $s^+<s^-$, in which case the graph with the edge set $\{(x_1,y_1),(x_2,y_2)\}$ is admissible and the one with the edge set $\{(x_1,y_2),(x_2,y_1)\}$ is not, or $s^+>s^-$, in which case the graph with the edge set $\{(x_1,y_2),(x_2,y_1)\}$ is admissible and the one with the edge set $\{(x_1,y_1),(x_2,y_2)\}$ is not, or $s^+=s^-$, in which case $\rho$ is contained in $H_{(x_1,x_2),(y_1,y_2)}\in \mathcal{W}_l^2$.
+There are three cases: either $s^+<s^-$, in which case the graph with the edge set $\{(x_1,y_1),\\(x_2,y_2)\}$ is admissible and the one with the edge set $\{(x_1,y_2),(x_2,y_1)\}$ is not, or $s^+>s^-$, in which case the graph with the edge set $\{(x_1,y_2),(x_2,y_1)\}$ is admissible and the one with the edge set $\{(x_1,y_1),(x_2,y_2)\}$ is not, or $s^+=s^-$, in which case $\rho$ is contained in $H_{(x_1,x_2),(y_1,y_2)}\in \mathcal{W}_l^2$.

-If $r_{2}(\rho)=0$ then the third case never enters and so exactly one of the other alternatives is realised.
-Moreover, in this setting the admissible graphs obtained in the first two cases are face-defining according to Lemma \ref{lem:2-adm}, and we obtain a total of $\frac{(n+1)!}{4(n-3)!}$ admissible graphs of type (a).
+If $r_{2}(\rho)=0$, then there is no instance of the third case and so exactly one of the other alternatives must hold.
+Moreover, in this setting the admissible graphs obtained in the first two cases are face-defining according to \Cref{lem:2-adm}, and we obtain a total of $\frac{(n+1)!}{4(n-3)!}$ admissible graphs of type (a).
 Thus, when $\rho$ is not contained in any member of $\mathcal{W}_l^2$ the proposition holds.

 If $r_{2}(\rho)>0$, let $H_1,\ldots,H_{r_2(\rho)}$ be the hyperplanes of $\mathcal{W}_l^2$ containing $\rho$.
 The count of subgraphs of type (b) does not change.
 We now consider the graphs of type (a).
-Let $C_{H}$ be a cycle corresponding to $H \in \CA{l}^2$ (see Remark \ref{rem:cycle_arr}).
-What happens if we move from either halfspace onto the hyperplane $H$ is that all graphs remain admissible.
+Let $C_{H}$ be a cycle corresponding to $H \in \CA{l}^2$ (see \Cref{rem:cycle_arr}).
+What happens if we move from either half-space onto the hyperplane $H$ is that all graphs remain admissible.
 Moreover, if an admissible graph $G$ contains the set $C_{H}^+$ or $C_{H}^-$, respectively, the union of $G$ with $C_{H}^-$ or $C_{H}^+$, respectively, becomes admissible, too.
 Thus, $C_{H}^+, C_{H}^-$ are no longer faces of the polytope and we therefore subtract them from the count.
 Faces of dimension $1$ which correspond to paths on three vertices are not affected.